 - View your videotape/DVD. - Write your assessment findings as though you were communicating your findings to the health team who have not viewed your videotape/DVD.
 For example, when writing the data for General Appearance, you will write a clear, detailed description of the person.
-"Client is a tall, thin, 24-year-old woman with short, black hair, dark brown eyes, and pale complexion who looks older than her stated age.
+"Client is a tall, thin, 24-year-old Asian woman with short, black hair, dark brown eyes, and pale complexion who looks older than her stated age.
 She was wearing blue jeans and a red t-shirt and was well-groomed but with very little make-up...." - Use the five categories and subcategories of the MSE plus a section for suicide assessment as headings to organize your report.
 Within each heading use paragraphs appropriately. - Use MSE terminology accurately. - Make clinical judgments with supporting data. - Example 1: Client is experiencing thought insertion.
 States "I don't want these evil thoughts.
 They put them in my head." - Example 2: Client's judgment is impaired.
-Stated if she found an addressed, stamped envelope, she would "pick it up and save it for evidence for the police."
+Client has bought gifts for everyone on the unit so they won't forget her.